AustinFoss/oc-rae/README.md

 or
 https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-12-04/2020-12-02-raspios-buster-armhf-lite.zip.torrent

-Once you have this disk image flashed to a microSD card, before removing it to boot the Pi Zero, please copy both the `/ssh` and `/wpa_supplicant.conf` to the boot partition of the SD cad.
+Once you have this disk image flashed to a microSD card, before removing it to boot the Pi Zero, please copy both the `/ssh` and `/wpa_supplicant.conf` to the boot partition of the SD card.
 Open the `/boot/wpa_supplicant.conf` file you just copied to the card, and edit lines 5 & 8 with the correct network name and corresponding password.

 `ssid="NETWORK_SSID"`